Back Up & Restore

 - Discord Rich Presence options (buttons, playlist, idle and pause behavior)

-- Notification toggles, History & Stats options, appearance, dock visibility
+- Everything else: notification toggles, History & Stats options, appearance, dock visibility

 Anything tied to an account or kept secret.
 None of this leaves your Mac:

-- Your Twitch sign-in (the OAuth token and your user and channel IDs)
+- Your Twitch sign-in (the OAuth token, plus your user and channel IDs)

 - The Stream Widgets auth token

-These live in the macOS Keychain and are never written to the file.
+These live in the macOS Keychain, or macOS grants them per Mac, so they never get written to the file.
 A backup is just your settings, in plain JSON you can open and read.
+After importing on a new Mac, you may need to re-grant access (like Apple Music control) the first time WolfWave asks.

 Export